alexa482/Interactive-Lab-Hub1/Lab 1/README.md

 Jovian Wang - https://github.com/jovianw/Interactive-Lab-Hub/tree/Fall2026/Lab%201

-Make sure you answer the questions in Part B!
-Also, good adjustment after acting it out, the flickering light and changing colors is a creative idea.
+Good adjustment after acting it out, the flickering light and changing colors is a creative idea.
 I like the idea.
 Some minor adjustments I would consider: for the video, make sure the light turning off is in frame.
 Also, consider using audio to enhance the interaction.
 Good stuff!

 ## Remix, Update, or Critique the Master